National Botanical Garden of Bangladesh

 The National Botanic Garden of Bangladesh and the Bangladesh National Herbarium make up the largest plant conservation center in Bangladesh, with an area of around 84 ha.
-It is located at Mirpur-2 in Dhaka,1100, beside the Dhaka Zoo.
+It is located at Mirpur-2 in Dhaka - 1216, beside the Bangladesh National Zoo.
 It was established in 1961.
 It is a botanic garden, a knowledge center for nature lovers and botanists and a tourist destination.
 The herbarium has a scientific collection of approximately 100,000 preserved specimens of plants.

 Baldha Garden which is in the Wari area of Dhaka is administratively part of the National Garden.

 Maintenance

-The garden provides learning and recreational facilities adjacent to the Dhaka Zoo.
+The garden provides learning and recreational facilities adjacent to the Bangladesh National Zoo.
 It is divided into 57 sections, and is managed by Forest Department under Ministry of Environment and Forests, Government of Bangladesh.

 Living collections

 Bangladesh National Herbarium's collection of plant and tree species is large.
 The garden houses about 56,000 individual trees, herbs, and shrubs including a huge collection of aquatic plants.
 Rare and exotic plant species in the garden include: